-As of 31 December 2020 and 2019, the Company adopted the IFRS for the first time that the special reserve amounts were both NT\$45,420 thousand.
+As of 31 December 2020 and 2019, the Company adopted the IFRS for the first time that the special reserve amounted to both both \$45,420 thousand.

 Details of the 2020 earnings distribution and dividends per share as resolved by the board's meeting on 23 March 2021 and 2019 earnings distribution and dividends per share as resolved by the general shareholders' meeting on 19 June 2019.